a-spichakou/sova-tts/README.md

+# Docker images

+* aspichakou/sova-tts-aio - all in one; 2 voices (Natasha, Ruslan)
+* aspichakou/sova-tts-aio-natasha - Natasha voice only

 # SOVA TTS

 SOVA TTS is a speech syntthesis solution based on [Tacotron 2](https://arxiv.org/abs/1712.05884) architecture.
 It is designed as a REST API service and it can be customized (both code and models) for your needs.